jaspector

 Appointment scheduling is encouraged; walk-ins may not be processed immediately

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Clinton County Planning, Zoning, Grants for county zoning only in certain townships; no countywide general building permit department was found before applying.
+Source: Clinton County Planning, Zoning, Grants for county zoning only in certain townships; no countywide general building permit department was found ↗

 A county zoning permit is required for regulated improvements in the six county-zoned municipalities; it is separate from any UCC building permit

-Typical processing time is The county page says many zoning permits can be issued on the day of submission.
+Building permit processing times in unincorporated Clinton County, PA typically run The county page says many zoning permits can be issued on the day of submission.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Clinton County, PA.
 The following work is generally exempt: No countywide exempt-work list for building permits exists because the county is not the ordinary UCC permit authority; The reviewed county zoning page did not publish a standalone zoning exemption list.
+When in doubt, confirm with the local building department before starting work.